MrHistamine/Caster/README.md

 Caster - A Plex Plug-in
 ==========================================

-Caster is a plug-in for the Plex Media Server & Center suite of software programs.
-This plug-in allows you to create a plug in that launches an external program.
+Caster is a channel for the Plex Media Server & Center suite of software programs.
+This channel allows you to create casters (reall just channels) that launch external applications.

 Installation
 ==========================================